How is Zeffy free?

 86. Pet photo calendar

-Landscape calendars, firefighter calendars, activity calendars… There's a calendar for everything, so, why can't there be a calendar for your pets!
-There are many websites online that can help you put a calendar together and you can even brand them with your nonprofit's colours and logo.
+Landscape calendars, firefighter calendars, activity calendars, there's a calendar for everything, so why can't there be a calendar featuring your pets?
+There are many websites online that can help you put a calendar together and you can even brand them with your charity's colours and logo.

 87. Water balloon dodgeball tournament

-Organizing a water balloon dodgeball tournament will definitely set your nonprofit apart and make it a summer fundraising event to remember.
-Participants can purchase water balloons and compete for awards like: first place, wettest team, driest team, loudest team, etc. And, naturally, Zeffy's event management software for nonprofits can help you organize it, sell online tickets, and keep donors up to date.
+Organising a water balloon dodgeball tournament will definitely set your charity apart and make it a summer fundraising event to remember.
+Participants can purchase water balloons and compete for awards like: first place, wettest team, driest team, loudest team, etc. Zeffy's event management software for charities can help you organise it, sell online tickets, and keep donors up to date.

 88. Soup and bowl fundraiser

-Empty Bowls began as an international project to fight hunger and has grown into a larger movement used by nonprofits around the world to raise money for their causes.
-The bowls are normally handmade or personalised by artists and art organisations, filled with homemade soup, stew, chilli, etc. and sold to donors to support local nonprofits.
+Empty Bowls began as an international project to fight hunger and has grown into a larger movement used by charities around the world to raise money for their causes.
+The bowls are normally handmade or personalised by artists and art organisations, filled with homemade soup, stew, chilli, etc. and sold to supporters to raise money for local charities.

 89. Let your anger out

 Keeping our emotions inside is a common and unhealthy reality.
-Your nonprofit can help and raise money for your cause by hosting a Let your anger out event.
+Your charity can help, and raise money for your cause, by hosting a "let your anger out" event.
 Participants can make a donation to smash, chop, throw, stomp, and break anything and everything you've been able to collect.

 90. Sell merchandise

-Create custom merchandise that reflects either your mission or your community — or both!
-You can even get donors in a silent auction for merchandise to double the donation for exceptionally made items.
+Create custom merchandise that reflects either your mission or your community, or both!
+You can even get donors in a silent auction to bid on merchandise to double the donation for exceptionally made items.

 91. Flash art sale

 Just like a regular art sale, but a lot quicker.
 All you need is a selection of local art, a location, and a free online fundraising platform that lets you accept in-person payments.
-You can host your flash sale at local farmer's markets, in the town square, at festivals, or on a random Saturday afternoon at the grocery store.
+You can host your flash sale at local farmers' markets, in the town square, at festivals, or on a random Saturday afternoon.

 92. Penalty shootout

 A penalty shootout is a great peer-to-peer campaign that brings community and competing sports teams together for a good cause.
-Spread the word, encourage people to sign up and raise money, and then let the friendly competing being!
+Spread the word, encourage people to sign up and raise money, and then let the friendly competition begin!

-Like your good old fashioned trivia night, but with a bible themed twist.
-Participants can make their own teams and then sign up for a donation.
-During the trivia night, you can sell life lines, snacks and refreshments.
+Like a general quiz night, but with a themed twist.
+Participants can form their own teams and sign up for a donation.
+During the quiz you can sell lifelines, snacks and refreshments.

 94. Pet photography contest

 People love taking pictures of their pets.
-Why not put those pics to work by hosting a pet photography contest?
-Participants can submit their best pics (for a small entry fee/donation) and win a day at a pet spa, a matching human/pet wardrobe, whatever!
+Why not put those pictures to work by hosting a pet photography contest?
+Participants can submit their best pictures (for a small entry fee or donation) and win a day at a pet spa, a matching human and pet wardrobe, or whatever you can offer!

 95. Online cooking classes

-Eating healthier or with specific dietary restrictions can be a daunting task for a lot of us.
-By offering health-specific cooking classes online you can help take a bit of the stress and unknown out of it all.
-And, fundraise for your cause while you're at it.
+Eating healthier or within specific dietary restrictions can be a daunting task for many people.
+By offering health-specific cooking classes online you can help take a bit of the stress and unknown out of it all, and fundraise for your cause while you're at it.

 96. Documentary screening

-These days there's a documentary or two for every topic, cause, event, holiday… You can learn a lot about almost anything by watching documentaries.
-So, why not host a documentary screening to raise awareness about your cause while raising money for it.
+These days there's a documentary or two for every topic, cause, event, or occasion.
+Why not host a documentary screening to raise awareness about your cause while raising money for it?
+Don't forget to check whether you need a public performance film licence first.

 97. Social media challenge

-This one might seem easy, but getting a social media challenge to catch on takes a bit of luck and a lot of work and a free peer-to-peer fundraising platform will help you organize it all and allow participants to set up and run their own mini-campaigns.
+This one might seem easy, but getting a social media challenge to catch on takes a bit of luck and a lot of work.
+A free peer-to-peer fundraising platform will help you organise it all and allow participants to set up and run their own mini-campaigns.

 98. Corporate sponsorship

-Getting corporate sponsors to donate to your nonprofit or sponsor your next fundraising event might not be the first thing on your to-do list.
-(Especially if you're a small to medium sized nonprofit.)
-But, it can be worth the time.
+Getting corporate sponsors to donate to your charity or sponsor your next fundraising event might not be the first thing on your to-do list, especially if you're a small to medium sized charity.
+But it can be worth the time.

 99. Tech workshop

 The gap between technology and those of us who know how to use it is growing constantly.
-Your nonprofit can help by enlisting members of your community that are a bit more tech savvy than others to host tech workshops that focus on teaching others the ins and outs of the tech we all use today.
+Your charity can help by enlisting members of your community who are a bit more tech-savvy than others to host tech workshops that focus on teaching others the ins and outs of the technology we use today.

 101. Quick raffle

-A quick-fire raffle is a raffle in which the tickets are sold and the winning number is drawn in a short period of time, for example within 10 minutes to half an hour.
-This is a great way to impart a sense of urgency and add a bit of a twist to your next raffle.
-You can learn more about raffle laws here.
+A quick-fire raffle is a raffle in which the tickets are sold and the winning number is drawn in a short period of time, for example within 10 to 30 minutes.
+This is a great way to create a sense of urgency and add a bit of a twist to your next fundraising event.

 102. Day of service

-A day of service is a day your nonprofit organization sets aside to encourage participants to do something good.
-It can be a small favour for a neighbour, some community service, or the generous gift of their time to a nonprofit in need.
+A day of service is a day your charitable organisation sets aside to encourage participants to do something good.
+It can be a small favour for a neighbour, some community service, or the generous gift of their time to a charity in need.

-Personalized shout outs are messages sent via candy gram, carols, code, elf, ghost, whatever!
+Personalised shout outs are messages sent via candy gram, carols, code, elf, ghost, or whatever fits your event!
 Each message is sent for the cost of a donation.

 104. Virtual thank you jars